neatsoftware/inline-assets-html-plugin/README.md

 ### Notes

-To inline css files, you also need to have the `mini-css-extract-plugin` installed and set up to generate css files to be inlined.
+To inline css files to a style tag, you also need to have the `mini-css-extract-plugin` installed and set up to generate css files to be inlined.
+If you simply use style-loader, the styles will be applied by the js code.